Comparing CBD Products

 Once you’ve confirmed a company third-party tests, concentration is the next important point of consideration.
-If you are not using a concentrated CBD product, then unfortunately, you are wasting your money.
-So, what constitutes a concentrated product verse a diluted product?
+If you are not using a concentrated CBD product, then the unfortunate truth is you are wasting your money.
+So, what constitutes a concentrated product verses a diluted product?

 We’ve seen many companies with 500mg or less in 30mL tincture, which is quite misleading.
 The consumer assumes a larger bottle contains more CBD.
 In actuality, they are purchasing a diluted product (see image below).
-Remember concentration effects absorption.
-To receive the full benefits of CBD, you need to be using a concentrated product.
-To better explain concentration, we use alcohol as an example.
+Remember concentration effects absorption, so to receive the full benefits of CBD, you need to be using a concentrated product.
+To better explain concentration, we'll use alcohol as an example.